Stay Current on the Increasing Number of State-Level Regulations

 Under the rule, facility operators within some regions of the South Coast Air Quality Management District’s jurisdiction must monitor and submit accurate vehicle travel data, and they must earn a specified number of points through emissions-reducing activities or pay mitigation fees.
 Penske has several solutions to help companies secure point-earning opportunities, such as using electric yard hostlers and tractors.

 The regulation requires warehouses with more than 100,000 square feet of indoor space within a single building to complete emission mitigation actions and investments.
-Those within the specific areas must comply even if they only employ a portion of their facility for storage if they occupy at least 50,000 square feet of that area.
+Those within the specific areas must comply if they occupy at least 50,000 square feet of that area, even if they only employ a portion of their facility for storage.
 There are compliance phases based on the size of the warehouse.
-Warehouses 250,000 square feet or more must comply beginning in 2022, while warehouses 150,000 feet or larger must comply this year.
+Warehouses 250,000 square feet or more must comply beginning in 2022, while warehouses 150,000 square feet or larger must comply this year.
 Warehouses 100,000 square feet or more will have to comply beginning January 1, 2024.

 Contact your local sales representative to learn more about Penske’s equipment and the regulatory support we offer customers.